Mindtoeye/Hoop/README.txt

 Hoop: a text mining and language exploration workbench in Java.
-Primarily designed for event extraction and text-based event forecasting, the workbench is a generic text and language machine learning sandbox that can be adopted to a wide variety of tasks.
+Primarily designed for event extraction and text-based event forecasting, the workbench is a generic text and language machine learning sandbox that can be adapted to a wide variety of tasks.
 Hoop is a collection of modules (hoops) each of which can take linguistic input from one, process it and pass it onto another.
 Combining those modules or hoops allows you to create